-Create a department and associate it with the department hierarchy
+Create departments and include them in the department hierarchy

 A department is an operating unit that represents a category or functional area of an organization.
 A department is responsible for a specific area of the organization, such as sales, accounting, or human resources.
 You can use departments to report on functional areas.
 Departments might have profit and loss responsibility.